 In a nutshell

 Decrease the amount of raw food (especially raw vegetables) to find out whether you have a hard time digesting them.
 Stick to cooking, stewing or baking them for a while.

 Don’t drink water with your food, rather get it in an hour later at least.
 It dilutes your stomach acid, which makes it harder for your stomach to break down the food, which will then sit in your gut for much longer and produce gas.

 Drinking huge amounts of water in one sitting (around 1 liter) also stretches your stomach and can lead to bloating.
 When the water you drink is cold, you can cause extra irritation – so just reach for room temperature (or even warm) water.

 On top of that, try not to swallow any extra air or drink through a straw – about half of the gas in the digestive system comes from that.
 Also, avoid carbonated drinks and soda since they’re full of gas themselves (plus contain a good amount of bizarre, acidic, chemical-laden ingredients) and just add fuel to the fire.

 Whereas tea can be useful to relieve bloating, coffee, on the other hand, is a well-known irritant for those suffering from IBS, ulcers, colitis and many more diseases.
-Since it is acidic, it can prevent the healing of an already damaged GI tract - regular or decaffeinated makes no difference in this regard.
+It can prevent the healing of an already damaged GI tract – regular or decaffeinated makes no difference in this regard.